saeedezzati/superpower-chatgpt/README.md

 ## Privacy

 The only data from the users that are saved on the server are the public prompt shared by the community.
-The user name and email are also saved as the minimum requirement to share your prompts.
+The user name and email are also saved.
+By using this extension, you agree to join our daily AI newsletter.
+You can opt out of the newsletter at any time.
+You can see the newsletter here (https://www.superpowerdaily.com/) before you agree to this.
 Everything else, including your prompt history, your conversation history, etc., is saved locally on your computer, and you have full control over it.
-The Auto Sync feature basically downloads a copy of all your conversation to your computer to allow more features, such as searching conversations and folders.
+The Auto Sync feature basically download a copy of all your conversation on your own computer to allow more features, such as searching conversations.
 This extension does not save any of your conversations on our database, and I have no visibility into your conversations history.

 ## How can I support the development of Superpower ChatGPT?